We continue to add new speakers to the line-up. Please check back often to see the latest additions to the Web 2.0 Expo program.

 Zach Brand is the Senior Director of Technical Strategy and Operation at NPR.
 In this position he oversees all of NPR’s Digital Media technical efforts, which include the NPR.org website, the NPR mobile site, the RSS feed, NPR’s Application Program Interface (API), NPR podcasts, and online services for stations.

 Since Brand joined NPR in October 2007, he has focused on developing extensible and reusable architectures for tools and content.
 Brand played a critical role with the team that developed and launched NPR’s API, which provides a structured way for other computer applications to get NPR stories in a predictable, flexible and powerful way.
-He was instrumental in the production of the various iPhone, iPad,...
+He was instrumental in the production of the various iPhone, iPad, and Android...
 Read More.

 Bob at a very early age learned the meaning of “keep it simple, stupid” and how good debugging skills will get you farther faster.
 Given a broken snowmobile by his uncle, he set out on a mission to get it running.
 After spending countless hours rebuilding the engine, making endless trips to the parts store and wasting a bunch of money to get the snowmobile running.
 He discovered the problem all along was simply a hole in the gas tank, and that a $2 tube of epoxy would have fixed the problem in less than an hour.
 See how that lesson learned has guided his career to Yottaa.